kevinrenskers/django-generic-notifications/README.rst

 might want to send all account related messages to email only, but notifications about new private messages could go to email, iPhone push messages, Django's own messages app, you name it.

-Each notification type can specify its allowed backend, and each user can specify his preferred output backend(s).
+Each notification type can specify its allowed backend(s), and each user can specify his preferred output backend(s).
 Each notification will then figure out what backend to use based on this information.

 Settings